 is a divisor with simple normal crossing support.
-Moreover, at the $i$-th stage of the construction, the strict transform of $W^{n-i}_{g-1}(C)$ becomes smooth, and so each blowup in the sequence is a blowup along a smooth center. \end{thm}
+Moreover, the strict transform of $W^{n-i}_{g-1}(C)$ in $\bl_i(\Jac(C))$ is smooth.
+In other words, each blowup in the sequence is a blowup along a smooth center. \end{thm}

 We can also describe the generic structure of the exceptional divisors.

 \begin{corollary} For $r = 1, \dotsc, n$, every fiber of the projection

 is isomorphic to the complement of a hypersurface of degree $r+1$ in $\bP^{2r}$; the hypersurface is the $(r-1)^{ \mathrm{th}}$ secant variety of a rational normal curve of degree $2r$ in $\bP^{2r}$. \end{corollary}